A Responsible Retailer

 We are very proud that, as long ago as 1986, Iceland became the first UK supermarket to remove artificial colours, flavourings and non-essential preservatives from our own brand products – 19 years before Marks & Spencer.
 Also in 1986, Iceland became the first UK supermarket to remove monosodium glutamate (MSG) from our own brand products.
 We banned mechanically recovered meat from all Iceland brand products in 1990, and in 1998 we became the first national food retailer anywhere in the world to ban genetically modified ingredients from all our own brand products: a commitment which every other major UK retailer then followed.
 We removed hydrogenated fats (manmade trans fats) from all Iceland brand products in 2006.

 At the core of the Iceland brand range is frozen food.
-Freezing is an entirely natural process which does not require the use of any preservatives.
+Freezing is an entirely natural process which does not usually require the use of any preservatives.
 It also seals in freshness, ensuring the retention of vitamins and minerals that may be lost during the harvesting, transport and storage of fresh products.
 Scientific studies have repeatedly demonstrated that frozen fruit and vegetables often contain higher levels of vitamins than the equivalent products sold as ‘fresh’ at premium prices.
 Similarly, freezing at sea captures the taste, texture and nutritional value of fish and seafood as it is caught.

 For more information on these and other advantages of frozen food, see www.thenewiceage.com